-With a dense, thick truck and a uniquely contrasting fine branch structure, the jade bonsai tree is a specimen worth considering for your collection.
+With a thick trunk and a uniquely contrasting fine branch structure, the jade bonsai tree is a specimen worth considering for your collection.

 It offers lots of interest for hobby bonsai growers.
-From its occasional white flowers in autumn to its thick green succulent leaves, jade is a beautiful plant that’s also easy to care for in a bonsai fashion.
+From its occasional white flowers in autumn to its thick green succulent leaves, Dawrf Jade is a beautiful plant that’s also easy to care for in a bonsai fashion.

 Jade, or Crassula ovata, only grows up to 10 feet tall when allowed to grow to full size.
 When grown in a bonsai style, it will be even smaller, possessing soft green bark and lovely star-shaped white blooms with pink tips (but only when grown outdoors – it does not bloom when you grow it inside).

 Growing Jade Bonsai Tree from Seed or by Propagation